josephwegner/simple-api/README.md

 `https://api.twitter.com/user/Joe_Wegner/follow/kwegner`

-In that scenario, the API needs to be able to successfully route on dynamic URLs, but also gather than information ("Joe_Wegner" and "kwegner") so it can do work.
+In that scenario, the API needs to be able to successfully route on dynamic URLs, but also gather that information ("Joe_Wegner" and "kwegner") so it can do work.

 In order to increase the accuracy of the routes, Simple-API provides 4 match types.